SimplGy/api-vcr/README.md

 You can record and modify, or seed from scratch, a complex tree of test data and distribute it in git with your project for consistent testing across machines.

+## Developing

+Running the local version is the same except instead of `api-vcr`, you use `./cli.js` from this folder.

+You can bump the version with npm's awesome `npm version patch`, then `npm publish`.

 ## TODO

 - [x] Start the app a `record` option